 We paid \$484.1 million in cash at closing on March 1, 2017, and will pay \$90.0 million within 90 days of closing (collectively, the "initial purchase price").
+Contributions from TRC were used to fund the cash portion of the Permian Acquisition purchase price.
 Subject to certain performance-linked measures and other conditions, additional cash of up to \$935.0 million may be payable to the sellers of New Delaware and New Midland in potential earn-out payments that may occur in 2018 and 2019.
 The potential earn-out payments will be based upon a multiple of realized gross margin from contracts that existed on March 1, 2017.

 New Delaware's gas gathering and processing and crude gathering assets are located in Loving, Winkler, Pecos and Ward counties.
 The operations are backed by producer dedications of more than 145,000 acres under long-term, largely fee-based contracts, with an average weighted contract life of 14 years.
-The New Delaware assets include 70 MMct/d of processing capacity and an uninstalled 60 MMct/d plant, which we are in the process of installing in the Delaware Basin with expectations of commencing operations in late 2017.
+The New Delaware assets include 70 MMcf/d of processing capacity and an uninstalled 60 MMcf/d plant, which we are in the process of installing in the Delaware Basin with expectations of commencing operations in late 2017.
 Currently, there is 40,000 Bbl/d of crude gathering capacity on the New Delaware system.